React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/BaseComponents/TextInput.md

        alarmSensitive={true}
     />
 ```
-TextInput example connection to a SoftChannel EPICS AI pv with example overides of EPICS fields:
+TextInput example connection to a SoftChannel EPICS AI pv with example overrides of EPICS fields:

 ```js
     <TextInput